 There is an agreed system to finance the fishery management organizations and arrangements.
 In general, the costs of fisheries management and conservation are funded through Congressional and state appropriations that follow the federal and state budget cycles.
 Cost recovery from certain fleet sectors is also in operation.
 The MSA authorizes and requires the collection of cost recovery fees for limited access privilege programs, such as the CDQ Program.
 Cost recovery fees recover the actual costs directly related to the management, data collection, and enforcement of the programs.
-The current groundfish observer program is a further example of management, research, and enforcement of the groundfish stocks in the BSAI and GOA are reported in the BSAI and GOA Groundfish FMPs.
+The current groundfish observer program is a further example of management being financially supported through cost recovery.
+Estimates of the costs for federal and state management, research, and enforcement of the groundfish stocks in the BSAI and GOA are reported in the BSAI and GOA Groundfish FMPs.

 There are procedures at multiple levels to review management measures, and the MSA is reviewed by Congress every five years and is periodically revised and reauthorized.
-The adaptive management approach taken in the Alaska Pacific cod fisheries requires regular and periodic review.
+The adaptive management approach taken in the Alaska Pacific fisheries requires regular and periodic review.
 Component parts of the FMPs are regularly reviewed, including outcome indicators, and various levels of Environmental Impact Statements (EISs) are undertaken when the FMPs are amended in order to review the environmental and socio-economic consequences, as well as assess the effectiveness of the changes.
 Stakeholders are actively encouraged to participate in Council and BOF meetings and, in so doing, opportunity to review management measures is provided.
-Stock status is reviewed and updated annually, producing SAFE reports for the federally managed GOA, EBS, and AI Pacific cod stocks.
-ADFG also conducts scientific research and surveys on its 8 state-managed Pacific cod fisheries.
+Stock status is reviewed and updated annually, producing SAFE reports for the federally managed GOA and BSAI target stocks.
+ADFG also conducts scientific research and surveys.
 The SAFE reports document stock status and significant trends or changes in the resource, marine ecosystems and fishery over time.
 The reports also assess the relative success of existing state and Federal fishery management programs and, based on stock status indicators, provide recommendations for annual quotas and other fishery management measures.